 3. The third type of control is the type of relationship.
 Factors include the presence or absence of a written agreement and the permanency of the relationship.

-Call today to speak with someone in our employment law department representing businesses and business owners and can answer specific questions in more detail concerning your business.
+Call today to speak with an employment lawyer representing businesses and business owners and can answer specific questions in more detail concerning your business.
 They can also document employment agreements or properly document independent contractor agreements should the workers qualify as independent contractors.